 A: The firstname.lastname@example.org inbox is specially designed for the sole purpose of accepting customs documentation (in a single PDF or a TIF) and downloading it to the system.
 Any messages in the body of the email will not be read.
 To send a message to the Canada team, use Canada@estes-express.com, which is actively managed by our corporate team of Canada specialists.

 A: ACE is a U.S. Customs and Border Protection (CBP) program that gives CBP and other participating government agencies the ability to access data throughout the international supply chain to anticipate, identify, track and intercept high-risk shipments at borders and ports.
 With ACE, carriers are able to file electronic manifests in advance of freight arrival at the customs check point for faster entry into the commerce of the U.S.

 A: The Pre-Arrival Processing System (PAPS) is the United States equivalent of PARS.
 PAPS allows customs paperwork for individual shipments to be processed before southbound freight reaches the Canada/U.S. border.
 This facilitates the freight's entry into the U.S.

-A: In the rare instances when freight doesn't clear PAPS en route to the United States, it goes to a licensed in-bond facility in the Estes network for temporary storage until it is released by U.S. Customs.
+A: In the rare instance when freight doesn't clear PAPS en route to the United States, it goes to a licensed in-bond facility in the Estes network for temporary storage until it is released by U.S. Customs.
 U.S. in-bond fees will apply, which the importer typically pays.